What is American Mahjong?

 - The Deal — Each player receives 13 tiles (East gets 14).
 Tiles come from the "wall," a row of face-down tiles built at the start.

-- The Charleston — Before gameplay begins, players pass tiles to each other in a structured exchange.
-The first Charleston has three passes (right, across, left), and players may agree to a second Charleston.
+- The Charleston — Before gameplay begins, players pass tiles in a structured exchange: right, across, left.
 This is unique to American Mahjong.
+Learn more about the Charleston →

 - Drawing and Discarding — On your turn, draw one tile from the wall, then discard one tile face-up.
-Your goal is to build your hand toward a winning pattern on the card.
+Build your hand toward a winning pattern on the card.

 - Calling Tiles — When another player discards a tile you need, you can "call" it.
-You must expose the group (pung, kong, quint) that includes the called tile.
+You must expose the group that includes the called tile.

 - Declaring Mahjong — When your hand matches a valid pattern on the card, declare "Mahjong!" to win the round.